gannonprudhomme/Desktop-Control-Tablet/README.md

 - Built in remote volume mixer control for any desktop program
 - Change current audio output device
 - Live desktop performance(CPU, memory) display
-- Modular, which allows any practically any control-feature to be implemented and inserted
+- Modular, which allows any practically any control-feature to be implemented and inserted easily
 - Wireless Smart Bulb control and synchronization with f.lux
+- Live current weather display and updates

 ## Set up and usage
 1) Install npm and nircmd on your PC